 - A chief election inspector who has been certified by the State of Wisconsin Elections Commission must be present at each polling place for every election.
-Chief Election Inspectors and Alternate Chief Election Inspectors must receive six hours of continuing election education training during each two-year period.
+Chief Election Inspectors and Alternate Chief Election Inspectors must receive a minimum of six hours of continuing election education training during each two-year term.
 There is additional pay for those serving in these positions.

 Length of Commitment

 Election Inspectors are appointed to two-year terms.
 However, committing to an election or being available to fill in at the last moment is also appreciated.